 Third, a Sprint is the major unit of learning in Scrum.
 Scrum is a minimal framework that puts people into a mindset of learning and feedback.
 It’s important to have a learning cycle that builds on discipline, habit, and frames of reference of past accomplishment and future checkpoints.
 The Sprint itself—as a unit not just of time, but also of delivery of Regular Product Increment—provides a high-context frame of reference for deliberation and kaizen.
 But Sprint cadence also contributes powerfully to learning, just as having weekly piano lessons helps a pianist integrate great advances over periods longer than the week between sessions.
 The major ritual of product learning is the Sprint Review, and the major ritual of process learning is the Sprint Retrospective.
 Each Sprint has one instance of each of these events, one after the other, at the end of the time box.

-We use the term velocity for the amount of work that a team can complete in a single Sprint.
+We use the term velocity (see Notes on Velocity) for the amount of work that a team can complete in a single Sprint.
 It is a measure of each team’s demonstrated capacity to do work in a Sprint.
 The current best practice is to measure velocity in units of relative time.
 See Production Episode.